 Peer-review journal articles

 Global Competition, Local Unions, and Political Representation: Disentangling Mechanisms [with Michael Becher].
-Forthcoming.
-[PDF].
+Forthcoming, American Journal of Political Science [PDF]

 COVID-19, Government Performance, and Democracy: Survey Experimental Evidence from 12 Countries [with Vincent Pons, Nicolas Longuet Marx, Michael Becher et al].
 Journal of Politics 86 (4), 2024 [link] [NBER WP version].